-This is entirely up to each individual claimant.
-However, supporting documentation that provides evidence of the nature, frequency, location and time of the harm will assist the Administrators.
+This is up to each individual claimant.
+Supporting documentation is invited but not required to be eligible for reparations.
+Supporting documentation is the type that helps demonstrate the nature, frequency, location and time of the harm to assist the Administrators.
 Examples of the types of documentation that may be helpful include:

 As the IHRP is not intended to be a reimbursement program, participants do not need to submit receipts for prior expenses related to treatment for the harms experienced, such as counseling or medical expenses.
 However, to the extent such receipts are records that provide corroboration for the claim itself, they may be submitted and the Administrators will consider them for that purpose.

 After submitting a registration, you will receive an e-mail confirming that your registration has been received by the Program and providing you with a unique identification number for your records.
 The Program will contact you if they have questions or need additional information to process your registration.